Ashen-MG/web-app-for-3d-processing/README.md

 In order to run the web app, follow the instructions in the `frontend` and `backend` folders.

 To experiment with ML models see the instructions in the `sharp` folder.

+Feel free to try the web app on https://web-app-for-3d-processing.martingergel.com/